w3ctag/secure-the-web/README.md

 3. Certificate Pinning

-As described [https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning here], certificate pinning is the process of associating a host with their expected X509 certificate or public key.
+As described [here](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning), certificate pinning is the process of associating a host with their expected X509 certificate or public key.

 4. Versions